bravedigger/Whatsapp-Bot-ChatGPT/README.md

 # Whatsapp-Bot-ChatGPT

-followed this link to build the bot app
+Followed this link to build the bot app

 https://www.pragnakalp.com/automate-messages-using-whatsapp-business-api-flask-part-1/